operator-playground-io/Prometheus-Operator-Playground-tile/tutorials/cleanup.md

 ```execute
 kubectl delete csv/prometheusoperator.0.37.0 -n operators
 ```
-Note: Please use csv value in above kubectl delete csv command according to value retrieve in kubectl get csv command.The csv may be different from above value.
+Note: The csv value may be different from above value.In the above delete csv command,Use the csv retrived by kubectl get csv command.

 ***Delete all the yaml files:***